NKSteward-sys/Exercise-2/README.md

 This branch, FINAL, is my submission for exercise 2.
 To run, it requires the additional libraries:
-  Matplotlib
+  Matplotlib,
-  numpy
+  numpy.
 It also uses:
-  regular expressions
+  regular expressions,
-  os
+  os.
 It has been run on python 3.14 on UMD machines, and 3.11.8 on my own.

 To use: